cuyu/blogging/README.md

 ## 🖊blogging

-> A smart tool to help you writing blogs
+> A smart tool to help you managing blogs

 ![screencast](/screencast.gif)